Feynman diagram: Connected diagrams: linked-cluster theorem

 To establish the normalization Z_{0} = exp W[0] = 1 one simply calculates all connected vacuum diagrams, i.e., the diagrams without any sources J (sometimes referred to as external legs of a Feynman diagram).

 The linked-cluster theorem was first proved to order four by Keith Brueckner in 1955, and for infinite orders by Jeffrey Goldstone in 1957.

 Vacuum bubbles

 An immediate consequence of the linked-cluster theorem is that all vacuum bubbles, diagrams without external lines, cancel when calculating correlation functions.
-A correlation function is given by a ratio of path-integrals:
+A correlation function is given by: